 From its name, we can deduce that this is a very large variety.
 The growth of the Gigantea is slow and requires medium lighting to grow and thrive successfully.
 This species is from West Africa and best suited as a background plant in the aquarium tank because of its tall height (up to 1 meter – 40 inches).

 Also from West Africa, this Anubias species is a slow grower and requires low light.
 It has an average height and can be placed in the tank as a midground or background plant.
 This variety possesses a wavy leaf and very dark coloration.
-The leaves resembles that of the coffee plant hence the name “Coffeefolia”.
+The leaves resemble that of the coffee plant hence the name “Coffeefolia”.

 A quick glance at the Anubias Congenis will make you notice its lush green color and more elongated shape of the leaf.
 It is considered as a midground or foreground plant because of its medium height of up to 15 cm (6 inches).
 Lighting requirement is low and growth in this variety is slow.

 Often considered as a midground or background plant, this variety is undisputably one of the largest and needs medium lighting to grow optimally.
 The Anubias Barteri grows well partially and fully submersed, it is known to tolerate a range of lighting conditions.
-Propagation of this species is by dividing the rhizome or separating side shoots.
+The propagation of this species is by dividing the rhizome or separating side shoots.

 This variety is a slow-grower and needs little lighting.
 It is the smallest variety of the genus- Anubias.
 It should be used as a foreground plant in the tank because of its small size.